LantingY/LantingYang/content/authors/admin/_index.md

     url: https://www.pharmacy.pitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Longitudinal analysis
-  - Computational Linguistics
+  - Trajectory analysis
-  - Information Retrieval
+  - SGLT2 inhibitors

 # Education to show in About widget
 education: